ryanryanchan/f8-cpp-RESTful-client/README.txt

 hello.
 I am writing this as a method of documentation and procrastination because I do not want to move on to the next project.

+Admin Library:
-the the admin library handles all admin side of the server requests and currently outputs strings holding the response and the body of data.
+	handles all admin side of the server requests and currently outputs strings holding the response and the body of data.
+User Library:

-the user library handles all user activity, which is honesetly the bulk of it
+	handles all user activity, which is honesetly the bulk of it

-in the process of learning and making a dll I ran into 2 big things:
+In the process of learning and making a dll I ran into 3 big things:
 	- cpprestSDK
 	- making the dll
+	- uploading / downloading binary data

 ===========================================================================